ECPA represents “domestic card schemes” and organisations managing essential functions such as type approval within the European Economic Area.

 - organisations which manage essential functions such as type approval only within the European Economic Area (EEA).

 - Bancomat (Italy), Bancontact-Payconiq (Belgium), Borica-Bcard (Bulgaria), Cartes Bancaires “CB” (France), Nets-Dankort (Denmark), SIBS MB (Portugal), Sistema de Tarjetas y Medios de Pago (Spain), and Vipps-BankAxept (Norway)

 - UK Finance, the Dutch Payments Association (Betaalvereniging Nederland), and the Pan-Nordic Card Association.

-- BKM (Turkey) is a Business Associate.
+- BKM (Turkey) and NSPK (Russia) are Business Associates.

 Contact: David Stephenson